supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/2-Spark-nobook-in-Synapse-Pipeline.md

 ### Objectives

-After completing this lab, you will be able to:
+In this lab, you will be able to complete the following tasks:

+- Task 1: Provision an Azure Synapse Analytics workspace
-- Run a Spark notebook interactively.
+- Task 2: Run a Spark notebook interactively
-- Run the notebook in a pipeline.
+- Task 3: Run the notebook in a pipeline

 ### Estimated timing: 45 minutes